chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

     :width: 600
     :align: center

-* The initial refinement number determines the number of refinements the grid will undergo in the simulation before the simulation is run.
+* The `initial refinement` number determines the number of refinements the grid will undergo in the simulation before the simulation is run.
 This allows one to refine a coarse grid automatically.
 By default, most deal.II grids will be as coarse as possible and need to be refined.
 This is a desirable behavior for parallel simulations, since for quad/hex meshes, the coarsest level of the grid is shared amongst all cores.
 Consequently, using a coarse grid with too many cells will lead to a prohibitive memory consumption.

-* The initial boundary refinement determines the number of refinements the grid will undergo in the simulation in the vicinities of the boundary specified by the ``boundaries refined`` parameter.
+* The `initial boundary refinement` determines the number of refinements the grid will undergo in the simulation in the vicinities of the boundary specified by the ``boundaries refined`` parameter.

 * `simplex`.
 If simplex is set to true, it indicates that the mesh being read is made of only simplex elements.
 If the mesh is of ``type = dealii`` it will be converted from a quad/hex mesh to a simplex mesh.
 If the mesh is of ``type = gsmh``, it will be read from a file as long as it is only made of simplices.

+* The `scale` parameter is used to scale the mesh.
+This is useful when the mesh is made in a different set of unit than what is desired by the simulation.